(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 How to Do It

 From a visual standpoint, you’ll want to be able to see a sales graph for an entire geographic region and then drill down to individual states or cities in that region.
-Most business intelligence platforms have sleek designs that make this possible with just a few clicks.
+Most business analytics platforms have sleek designs that make this possible with just a few clicks.
 Excel also has some features to produce drill-down charts for the same effect.

 Analyze by Time Periods